Canterbury Christ Church University

 In the afternoon, your interview day will be subject-focused.
 There are three parts: a written activity, the Micro Teach and the subject interview.

-For the Micro Teach, you will need to prepare a 5 minute teaching session where you will teach an element of Art and Design.
-Your subject interview will be in a small group format with subject tutors and other Art and Design candidates.
+For the Micro Teach, you will need to prepare a 5 minute teaching session where you will teach an element of a topic from KS3 Geography.

 How school placements work

 Your placements will be in one of our partner schools.
 All of the Initial Teacher Education programmes at Canterbury Christ Church University (CCCU) are run in partnership with our partner schools.
 The placement will allow you to put into practice your learning from the academic modules.
 In the initial placement you will work collaboratively with your mentor to help you develop your confidence in the classroom.
 Your allocation of teaching time will then increase steadily over the course of the year.
 Your University tutors will make visits to your placement school to support your mentor in working effectively with you.